commschamp/cc.cmake/README.md

 will list all the available commands.
 Every binary in the `/cc/bin` is expected to have `-h` command line options for help.

-Below are the build configuration arguments default value of whic that can be changed with `--build-arg`.
+Below are the build configuration arguments, default value of which that can be changed with `--build-arg`.

 - **CONFIG** (=config/AllDocker.cmake) - Path to the configuration to be used with the [CMAKE_PROJECT_INCLUDE](https://cmake.org/cmake/help/latest/variable/CMAKE_PROJECT_INCLUDE.html) cmake parameter.